Answers to common store, delivery, raw feeding and nutrition questions

 Raw-feeders in the US routinely feed vegetables, but they tend not to be able to access green tripe (which contains plant matter that has been pre-digested by the herbivore that ate it).
 We are fortunate in New Zealand - we can access a ready supply of high quality green tripe for our pets.
 We generally don't recommend adding vegetables as we recommend providing your pet with a raw diet based as closely as possible to whole prey.

 Although it is possible that some pets may benefit from the addition of vegetables.
 If you choose to add vegetables to the diet avoid starchy vegetables (such as kumara, potato, chickpeas, pumpkin), and fruit, as they might interfere with digestion and nutrient absorption and potentially toxic fruit and vegetables such as onions, avocado, grapes/raisins, rhubarb, garlic.
 If adding vegetables it is better to blend, cook or ferment plant matter before feeding, to make the nutrients more available, as they would be from their herbivorous prey’s gut.
 Also consider Zoopharmacognosy, where you allow your pet to choose whether they eat the plant matter, rather than trying to hide it in their meal.

 Check out When You Can't Access Raw Essentials for tips and tricks.

 If you need help finding a vet who is familiar with raw feeding, we may be able to suggest one.
-Ask us here.
+Contact us for more information.